mulle-nat/mulle-bashfunctions/README.md

 ![Last version](https://img.shields.io/github/tag/mulle-nat/mulle-bashfunctions.svg)

-This is a bash function library used and shared by a lot of mulle tools.
+This is a bash function library used by a lot of mulle tools.
+It is compatible with bash v3.2, because that is the baseline available on macos.

+### Features

+* A common framework for initializing a script with subscripts
+* Array and associative array for backwards compatibility
+* Execution control, trace external commands without executing them
+* Extensive major.minor.patch version support
+* Logging with color or without
+* Parsing of common command flags
+* Support for parallel execution of multiple tasks
+* Various file functions with an emphasis on safety
+* Various string functions, like escaping, case conversion, searching

 It's not documented, so you probably are just here, because it's a prerequisite for another mulle tool.